audunarn/ANYtimeseries/README.md

 # AnytimeSeries

-AnytimeSeries provides a PySide6-based interface for exploring and editing time-series data.
+ANYtimeSeries provides a PySide6-based interface for exploring and editing time-series data.

 The application integrates with the bundled anyqats package and supports various file formats for loading and visualising time-series information.